by Juliette Mansour of Casa Dresden

 To me, the “additional” f-stop that Harry's friend spoke of relates to every genre of art and to every creative effort.
 It is a metaphor for using the awareness of form to interact with creative spark.
 This interaction can arise from anyone or anything and for anybody at any time.
 It's pure, remarkable magic.
 But how do we find it?

 Stephen Covey says,

-This is what I believe and what I hope to convey here.
-I hope in some small way, my photography coupled with the occasional few choice words might inspire you toward a path of awareness, your own additional f-stop.
+I hope in some small way, I hope this inspires you towards a path of awareness, your own additional f-stop.

 Juliette Mansour | Casa Dresden